 The use of materials with an FSC seal ensures they originate from a sustainable wood source.
 This is why we use pallets from sustainably managed forests.

 We want to help take care of the environment, which is why Bezoya bottles are made of glass and PET.
 Both materials are 100% recyclable..

-All the cardboard we use is recycled.
+100% of the cardboard we use is recyclable

-At Calidad Pascual, we are aware of the importance of an efficient transportation management to reduce the carbon footprint.
+At Pascual, we are aware of the importance of an efficient transportation management to reduce the carbon footprint.
 For this reason we aim to significantly reduce our transportation carbon footprint across our value chain.

 2,500 tm reduction in CO2 emissions from our commercial fleet.